Lifestyle Medicine in the UK: Going Mainstream?

 It is a viewpoint shared by an increasing number of naturopathic doctors who question the traditional medical framework: see patient, discuss symptoms, prescribe a pharmaceutical drug to suppress those symptoms and bid the patient adieu.

-There a great many reasons why you might choose to eschew conventional pharmaceutical drugs in favour of natural alternatives.
+There are a great many reasons why you might choose to eschew conventional pharmaceutical drugs in favour of natural alternatives.

 In 2018, just one example came to light: in a study published in the Journal of the American Medical Association, a link was found between many commonly-prescribed drugs (painkillers, birth control pills, heart medications) and the risk of depression.